redhat-developer/odo/docs/proposals/odo-v3-cli/odo-login-logout.md

 ## `odo logout`

-`odo login` should work exactly the same way as `oc login` command.
+`odo logout` should work exactly the same way as `oc logout` command.
 It should have the same arguments and flags.